10 questions about the menopause answered

 Of course, condoms are the only contraceptive method which can prevent sexually transmitted diseases (STDs).
 They can be used after the menopause.

 Yes.
 During the menopause, androgen levels increase.
-Androgens, such as testosterone, determine male characteristics, such as face and body hair.
+Androgens, such as testosterone, determine male characteristics, including facial and body hair.
 As a consequence, some women may notice an increase in unwanted facial and body hair.

 The drop in oestrogen and progesterone slows down hair growth, causing hair on the scalp to appear thin.

-One study published in the Journal of Epidemiology and Community Health found that women who eat a diet rich in fish, legumes, beans, B12 and zinc hit the menopause later than women whose diet contained simple carbohydrates, such as refined rice and pasta.
+One study published in the Journal of Epidemiology and Community Health found that women who eat a diet rich in fish, legumes, beans, B12, and zinc reach menopause later than women whose diet contains simple carbohydrates, such as refined rice and pasta.

 Another US study showed that women who ate more low-fat milk products delayed menopause by over three and a half years.
 It's thought that enzymes in the cow milk could boost oestrogen levels.

-However, the findings of both of these studies only demonstrated that there was a possible relation between the factors, but not a probable cause.
-That is to say that while diet may have an effect on the age at which women hit the menopause, there are a number of other factors to consider which could influence the cessation of the menstrual cycle - the primary indicator of the menopause.
+However, the findings of both studies only demonstrated a possible relationship between the factors, not a probable cause.
+That is to say that while diet may have an effect on the age at which women experience the menopause, there are several other factors to consider that could influence the cessation of the menstrual cycle, the primary indicator of menopause.

 A partial hysterectomy removes just the womb, but the cervix and ovaries remain intact.